 Naha Okinawa And The Southwest Islands, Japan Travel Guide

-Shuri Castle, the former royal palace within modern Naha, represents the kingdom's political and cultural heart.
+Shuri Castle, the former the monarch's residence within modern Naha, represents the kingdom's political and cultural heart.
 It is a symbol of Okinawa's heritage, even after its destruction and ongoing restoration.
 During World War II, Naha, and much of Okinawa, experienced immense devastation during the Battle of Okinawa.
 This intense conflict held a lasting impact on the island and its people.
 The post-war period saw Okinawa under American administration until its return to Japan in 1972.
 This period further shaped Naha, bringing American influences visible in some aspects of its culture and cuisine.
 The city rebuilt itself, becoming a modern capital while maintaining its deep cultural roots.

 Explore Kokusai-dori's shops and lively atmosphere.

-Visit Shuri Castle and other significant landmarks.
+Visit Shuri Citadel and other significant landmarks.

 Savor Okinawan soba, goya champuru, and fresh seafood.